-All students must submit a completed Certificate of Immunization (PDF) before registering for any classes.
+All students must submit a completed Immunization Record before registering for any classes.

 Columbus State University offers conditional admission to qualified applicants providing all academic requirements for admission have been met, but there is insufficient English language proficiency.
 Conditionally admitted students will be required to enroll in the English Language Institute (ELI) and successfully meet minimum TOEFL requirements before enrolling in degree-seeking courses at Columbus State University.
 A student may remain on conditional admission status for no more than three semesters.